kdehaan/triangulating_polygons/README.md

 Language selection:

-- Python is the first language of choice due to ease of use and simplicity of execution - Runtime is more likely to be affected by time complexity than language speed to any significant extent, so Python is appropriate to use
+- Python is the first language of choice due to ease of use and simplicity of execution
+- Runtime is more likely to be affected by time complexity than language speed to any significant extent, so Python is appropriate to use

 First Steps:

-- Look up "polygon triangulation" - Try to solve by hand to see where the complexity lies
+- Look up "polygon triangulation"
+- Try to solve by hand to see where the complexity lies

 ### Initial findings from hand solving:

+_(In the form of a monologue)_

 The number of 'complete' triangles seems to be linked to the amount of two-colour edges.
 In this example, the are exactly three edges with each of a-b, a-c, and b-c.
 My clumsy attempts at hand solving all involve at least 3 'complete' triangles.